ForeverScape/jekyll-foreverscape-quoter/readme.md

 <h2>Usage:</h2>

-Use this where you want the image grid to appear
+Use this where you want the image grid to appear.
+Start is simply the starting page number, end is the last page inclusive.
+Please refer to <a href="http://www.foreverscape.com">foreverscape.com</a> by hovering the cursor over the desired image.
+The page number will be revealed.

     {% assign start = 171 %}
     {% assign end = 195 %}